RajKulk16/Financial-Sentinel/README.md

     - The attributes in the original synthetic data consisted of - type, amount, nameOrig, oldbalanceOrg, newbalanceOrig, newbalanceDest, isFraud, isFlaggedFraud, and many more.

+## Code Related

+1. For running in the local machine -
+    - git clone <repo_name>
+    - conda activate venv

+2. Libraries (might) have to be installed -
+    - tensorflow
+    - tensorflow-diretml-plugin (gpu-based)
+    - fast_ml
+    - imblearn

 ## Flow of the Project

 1. **Data Analysis, Preprocessing, Engineering:**